 Our team of friendly experts are here to answer your questions

 For many international groups this potential withholding tax liability is overridden by the interest article of a UK double tax treaty, if the UK company's lender is resident in a Contracting State.
 However, this note assumes there is no possibility of treaty or EU Directive reliefs.
-The most common reason for this is that the lending company is often an offshore company i.e. not registered and resident in an EU Member State (or EEA State) and not party to a suitable tax treaty with the UK.
-Examples of offshore companies lacking a tax treaty with the UK include the British Virgin Islands and the Cayman Islands; examples of offshore jurisdictions with tax treaties with the UK but whose provisions are unlikely to override UK taxing rights include Jersey, Guernsey, and the Isle of Man.
+The most common reason for this is that the lending company is an offshore company, i.e. not registered and resident in an EU member state and not party to a suitable tax treaty with the UK.